 Search functionality for quick reference.

-Digital Bibles often offer features like cross-referencing and commentary.
+Digital Bibles often include cross-referencing and commentary.

 Cons: